Raymond Ackerman (businessman)

-Raymond Ackerman (born 10 March 1931) is a South African businessman, who purchased the Pick 'n Pay supermarket group from its founder.
+Raymond Ackerman GCOB (10 March 1931 – 6 September 2023) was a South African businessman, who purchased the Pick 'n Pay supermarket group from its founder.
 He purchased four stores from Jack Goldin in the 1960s.
 Raymond Ackerman was chairman until he stepped down in 2010.

 Biography

+He was born in Cape Town in 1931, the son of the Ackerman’s clothing group founder, Gus Ackerman, and was educated at Bishops Diocesan College.
 After graduating from the University of Cape Town with a Bachelor of Commerce, he joined the Greatermans group in the Ackermans division in 1951 at the age of 20 as a trainee manager.
 Ackermans had been founded just after World War I by his father Gus, but was sold to the Greatermans group in 1940.

 Ackerman was eventually offered a position at Greatermans head office in Johannesburg.
 In the early 1950s, food retailing supermarkets first began to appear on the scene in South Africa.
 Norman Herber, chairman of Greatermans decided to start a food retailer called Checkers.
 Ackerman was eventually put in charge of Checkers, making a resounding success of the business.

 Ackerman won the Outstanding Young South African award in 1965, along with Gary Player and by 1966, at the age of 35, he was the managing director of 85 Checkers stores; however, he was fired in the same year.
 In response, using his severance pay and a bank loan, Ackerman bought four stores in Cape Town trading under the name Pick 'n Pay.
 Under his leadership, Pick 'n Pay eventually grew into one of Africa's largest supermarket chains, with a thirty seven billion Rand turnover (2006 figure) and more than 124 supermarkets, 14 hypermarkets and 179 franchised outlets.
 The Pick 'n Pay Group employs more than 30,000 people in several African countries.

-Family

-Pick 'n Pay is a business giant run as a family business.
-His wife Wendy and his four children, Suzanne, Kathryn, Jonathan, and Gareth, all work for Pick 'n Pay or for its charity.
-On 21 October 2009, Gareth took over his father's duties, and on 1 March 2010, the chairmanship as well.

-Consumer rights and community engagement
+Ackerman campaigned heavily for consumer rights.
+He lobbied Anton Rupert for cheaper cigarette prices and with the government over the price of bread.
+His biggest fight was with the authorities to deregulate gasoline prices, though this was unsuccessful; “We were stopped when we tried to cut petrol prices at our Boksburg Hypermarket 52 years ago as fuel producers and the government always held a tight relationship.
+We weren’t allowed to cut petrol, or the prices of many other essential items, such as bread.
+We even tried to offer our customers a discount for fuel if they bought food from us, but this was stopped too.
+Eventually, the government threatened to arrest me if I sold petrol at a discount.”
+To keep prices low, the firm imports branded products.